robot131/robot131.github.io/publications/number-5.md

 ### Published on: 06/02/2024 &emsp; in [*Optics and Lasers in Engineering*](https://www.sciencedirect.com/journal/optics-and-lasers-in-engineering)

 In this work, we propose a coarse-to-fine tuning method to realize fast and robust lensfree auto-focusing imaging.
 In our method, a pre-defined simulation-driven focus network (sFocusNet) is constructed to find the coarse estimation of diffractive distances and output the searching range.
 Then, a new sharpness metric, regularization of gradient (RoG), is constructed with the combination of self-similarity prior and squared gradient map to get the final estimation within the searching range.
 With the obtained diffractive distances, a multi-height phase retrieval based on plug-and-play regularization is used for final image recovery.
-The experimental results on different samples are given to show the superiority of our method. $\overline{\omega_n}$
+The experimental results on different samples are given to show the superiority of our method.

 DOI: [10.1016/j.optlaseng.2024.108366](https://doi.org/10.1016/j.optlaseng.2024.108366)